ra100/end-credits-gen/README.md

 2. Get status of the render, call GET to `<your_url>/credits/{id}` You'll get status or redirect to download zip with rendered credits.

+## Custom Fonts

+To be able to use custom fonts, you need to add them to `png/fonts` directory.

 ## Example

 Get this: